shhossain/computer_science/Data Structures/Trie.md

 The word “any” starts with “a” and the position of “a” in the root node has already been filled.
 So, no need to fill it again, just move to the node ‘a‘ in Trie.
 For the second character ‘n‘ we can observe that the position of ‘n’ in the ‘a’ node has already been filled.
 So, no need to fill it again, just move to node ‘n’ in Trie.
 For the last character ‘t‘ of the word, The position for ‘t‘ in the ‘n‘ node is not filled.
-So, filled the position of ‘t‘ in ‘n‘ node and move to ‘t‘ node.
+So, filled the position of ‘t‘ in the ‘n‘ node and move to the ‘t‘ node.
 After storing the word “and” and “any” the Trie will look like this:

 - After storing the word “and” and “any” the Trie will look like this: